-For shopping in-store on Black Friday, a couple of choice smartphone apps will arm you with sale info and help you save even more money along the way.
+Shopping in-store on Black Friday will look a lot different this year, due to the pandemic.
+Many people will opt to shop online or use Buy Online, Pick Up In-Store services to avoid extended time in stores.
+However, if you are planning a quick store visit on Black Friday, a couple of choice smartphone apps will arm you with sale info and help you save even more money along the way.
 The Slickdeals app will have a dedicated Black Friday page with interactive ad scans and deals that are voted on and vetted by a community of 11 million users.
 It’s a useful Black Friday basecamp for the best offers out there.

 The deals on Black Friday will be deep, but you can often sweeten the pot by shopping with a discounted gift card.
 When you’re in-store, use the Gift Card Granny app to look for a discounted gift card for that store.
 You can purchase a digital gift card on the spot and save money simply by shopping with it.